[Interview] Ukrainian girl tells story of Russian child abductions

 "Ukraine is doing everything it can to bring you back and Ukraine is calling you back," she said.

-Sydorova, who is studying to be a paramedic and who hopes to be a doctor specialising in rehabilitation, also had a message for Putin.
+Sydorova, who was studying to be a paramedic and who hoped to be a doctor specialising in rehabilitation, also had a message for Putin.

 "If I met him or if he read my interview, I would tell him this: 'Every story of every deported Ukrainian child is being documented'.
 And I'd say: 'You will take all the responsibility for destroying these childhoods'."